 You can use Wysa, the ‘happiness buddy,’ as an anxiety therapy chatbot.
 An AI penguin guides and listens to you and helps you manage anxiety and stress-related symptoms.
 The chatbot is adept at detecting if someone is suicidal and immediately escalates the issue.
 Patients can vent and dump their negative thoughts and emotions.
-Wysa then helps patients to work through these thoughts and enables them to develop appropriate coping mechanisms to deal with such situations.
+Chiefly, Wysa helps patients to work through these thoughts and enables them to develop appropriate coping mechanisms to deal with such situations.

 You can use this therapy chatbot to help users manage stress and anxiety.
 Like most therapy bots, Pacifica assesses a user’s moods, thoughts, and feelings and gives them evidence-backed strategies and activities to help manage their moods.
 Some recommendations include mindfulness activities, self-help paths, relaxation techniques, audio lessons, and more.

 5. Difference between a therapy chatbot and a licensed psychotherapist